 A tenant and a landlord could agree that a tenant waived rights if the tenant or any dependent living with the tenant moved into base house or other housing within 30 miles of the dwelling.
 Such a waiver would have to be in writing and would not apply if the tenant or tenant's dependent moved into housing owned or occupied by family or relatives.
 The waiver also would not apply if it were because of a significant financial loss of income caused by the tenant's military service.

-CSHB 211 would permit military families to terminate their residential lease agreements when a husband or wife was called for active duty.
+SB 1186 would permit military families to terminate their residential lease agreements when a husband or wife was called for active duty.
 Even though the SCRA allows military service members to terminate a lease without liability, a spouse could be listed on the lease and still be bound.
 This bill would grant military families, not just individual service members, the right to terminate leases without liability.
 This legislation not only would implement the spirit of the SCRA and eliminate a loophole that restricts military families but also would offer victims of family violence with protective orders a means of escape without fear of retribution from landlords.

-- OPPONENTS The federal SCRA revised in December 2004 allows any contract to which SAY: a service member is a party to be waived by mutual agreement.
-Arguably, since CSHB 211 would provide narrower waiver provisions, a business, for example, should not have to give up the right to terminate mutually a contract or agreement involving a member of the military. - NOTES: The committee substitute would establish that a landlord who violated the family violence provisions would be liable to the tenant for actual damages, a civil penalty equal to one month's rent plus \$500, and attorney's fees.
-The substitute would provide that a tenant who terminated a lease was released from all liability for any delinquent, unpaid rent owed to the landlord on the effective date of the lease termination if the lease did not contain language specified in the bill.
-A tenant's right to terminate a lease before the term, vacate the dwelling, and avoid liability could not be waived under the substitute.
-The committee substitute would differ further from the original bill by including provisions covering tenants who were deployed by the military.
+OPPONENTS SAY: The federal SCRA revised in December 2004 allows any contract to which a service member is a party to be waived by mutual agreement.
+Arguably, since SB 1186 would provide narrower waiver provisions, a business, for example, should not have to give up the right to terminate mutually a contract or agreement involving a member of the military.
+NOTES: HB 211 by Guillen, Noriega, and Martinez, which is identical to SB 1186, passed the House on May 12 and has been referred to the Senate Business and Commerce Committee.

-SB 1186 by Nelson and Fraser, which is identical to CSHB 211, passed the Senate on the Local and Uncontested Calendar on April 28 and was scheduled for hearing before the House Business and Industry Committee on May 10.
-A similar bill, HB 3159 by Noriega, was heard by the House Business and Industry Committee on April 5, where it is pending.